Go bush camping less than two hours from the city, take a hike with spectacular coastal views and spot whales and Leafy Sea Dragons in the water.

 Deep Creek Conservation Park is a favourite with bushwalkers, nature lovers and campers.
 The valleys of dense bushland and rugged coastline offer an extensive network of walking trails and some of the best coastal views in the country.
-Deep Creek is the only national park within 100 kilometres of Adelaide that offers bush camping – and with 2WD accessible campgrounds, it’s ideal for a family adventure.
-CLOSE
+Deep Creek is the only national park within 100 kilometres of Adelaide that offers bush camping – and with accomodation and 2WD accessible campgrounds, it’s ideal for a family adventure.

 Keen hikers will want to tackle the Fleurieu Peninsula section of the famous Heysen Trail which runs for 1200 kilometres from Cape Jervis to the Flinders Ranges.
 The Fleurieu section introduces you to dramatic coastal cliffs, sandy beaches, lush dairy country, native forests and pine plantations.
-If you only have a few hours to spare, head for Deep Creek Conservation Park which offers short walks from Tapanappa Campground to Boat Harbour Beach and from the Tapanappa Lookout to Deep Creek Waterfall pass.
+If you only have a few hours to spare, head for Deep Creek Conservation Park, which offers short walks from Tapanappa Campground to Boat Harbour Beach, and from the Tapanappa Lookout to Deep Creek Waterfall pass.
 The Fleurieu Peninsula is also host to The Kidman Trail, a 225 kilometre route which stretches from the coast inland to the Clare Valley.
 This trail is open to horse riders, cyclists and walkers and provides a sustainable, safe and scenic trail that highlights the natural beauty, cultural history and major points of interest along the Mount Lofty Ranges.

 Encounter unique marine life